Triple Cheese Gougeres

 Making a charcuterie board is super easy.
 It’s imperative to find quality, fresh ingredients and to be cognizant about how you place them on your board.
 If you like this appetizer board, check out this Chocolate Dessert Board for a delicious way to end a meal.

 - Start by selecting quality cured meats and pâtés.
 Vary the spiciness, appearance, and type of meat.
-With Les Trois Petis Cochons, the options are fabulous and top notch.
+With Les Trois Petit Cochons, the options are fabulous and top-notch.
 Smoked duck brisket, cured French ham, sausage, salami plus a chicken liver pâté worked well.

 - Fresh and dried fruits complement the charcuterie well.
 Grapes, berries, cherries, dried apricots, and figs are wonderful additions.
 I like some crunchy nuts for textural variation.

 - Be careful when arranging each component.
 Separate different colors, sizes, and types of ingredients for the most pleasing appearance.

 - Add some condiments like Dijon mustard, cornichon, and pickled peppers.